vmware-archive/cliaas/README.md

 * `vpc`: The AWS vpc to use.
 * `ami`: A Pivotal Cloud Foundry Operations Manager AMI, for the new VM in `replace-vm`.

+Notes:
+- AWS implementation assumes an Elastic IP is assigned to the Ops Manager VM.
+If you do not have one allocated to the VM, your replace-vm calls will likely fail on assigning public IP.

 #### GCP-specific Config

 ```